jessica-writes-code/STATS205-DRCConflict/README.md

 # STATS205-DRCConflict
 Final project for STATS205: Nonparametric Statistics

 > The purpose of this project was to assess whether kernel density estimation could be used to effectively predict the locations of conflicts in the Democratic Republic of the Congo.
-I evaluated kernel density estimates using a number of different kernel bandwidth selection methods and ultimately concluded that KDE is a potentially effective technique for this purpose.
+I built and evaluated kernel density estimates that used a number of different bandwidth selection methods.
+I ultimately concluded that KDE is a potentially effective technique for this purpose.
 See "STATS205-Proposal.pdf" for the project proposal and "STATS205-KDE in the DRC.pdf" for the full report.

 A few important notes: